 The possible impact and probability of occurrence of information-technology risks are unchanged compared to the previous year.

 Personnel risks and opportunities

 Competition for highly qualified staff and management is still very intense in the industry and the regions in which Daimler operates.
 The future success of the Daimler Group also depends on the extent to which it succeeds over the long term in recruiting, integrating and retaining specialist employees.
 The established human resources instruments take such personnel risks into consideration.
 One focus of human resources management is the targeted personnel development and further training of the workforce.
-Employees benefit for example from a range of courses offered by the Daimler Corporate Academy and from transparency in the context of performance management.
-In order to remain successful as a company, management culture and principles are being further developed in a Group-wide project.
+In order to remain successful as a company, we continuously develop the way we work together and our management culture.

-Risks and opportunities related to equity investments and cooperations
+Risks and opportunities related to equity investments and cooperation with partners

-Cooperation with partners in associated companies and joint ventures is of key importance to Daimler.
-Along with ensuring better access to growth markets and new technologies, these shareholdings help to utilize synergies and improve cost structures in order to successfully respond to the competitive situation in the automotive industry.
-Through investments in startups, Daimler promotes innovative approaches in many areas of the Group.
+Cooperation with partners in associated companies and joint ventures is of key importance to Daimler, both in the transformation toward electric mobility and comprehensive digitization and in connection with mobility solutions.
+In particular with new technologies, these shareholdings help to utilize synergies and improve cost structures in order to respond successfully to the competitive situation in the automotive industry.

 The Daimler Group generally participates in the risks and opportunities of associated companies and joint ventures in line with its equity interest, and is also subject to share-price risks and opportunities if such companies are listed on a stock exchange.